+Years later these spots on our list still hold up as some of the best places to visit in St. Augustine.
 St. Augustine, known locally as The Ancient City, is home to quaint cobblestone streets and quirky historic sites.
 You’ll see history come to life here as you visit the area’s incredible museums and take a local haunted house tour.
-Located between Jacksonville, Orlando, and Daytona, this North Florida hot spot boasts a year-round perfect climate (see more below) ideal for walking the delightful historic district.
-Experience the beauty of an early morning that slowly comes alive with locals and tourists setting out on foot to explore the Castillo de San Marcos, Lightner Museum, Flagler College, and Fort Matanzas.
+Located between Jacksonville, Orlando, and Daytona, this North Florida hot spot boasts a year-round perfect climate ideal for walking the delightful historic district.

 Beyond the history, you’ll find excellent modern restaurants serving all types of delicious fare.
 Plus, live music, theater, art galleries, and 40 miles of pristine beachfront.

 So read on and start planning your next trip — and if you need lodging, book a St. Augustine vacation rental to save money and gain so much more space & privacy over a traditional hotel.

 Top 9 St. Augustine Activities

 Lightner Museum is housed in the former Alcazar Hotel built in 1888.
 The current mission of the Museum is to preserve, maintain, research, and interpret the Museum’s collections.
 They wish to educate the public and find new and exciting ways to showcase history.